The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Unidentifiable Yorkie smell?
 Talk to a vet!

 As you can see, there are many reasons a Yorkie may stink, and they range from completely harmless to serious.
 If you’ve noticed a peculiar scent on your pup, and you don’t know what’s to blame, you should talk to a vet.
-You can take your pup to their usual veterinarian, or get an answer right away by starting a chat at the bottom of the screen.
+You can take your pup to their usual veterinarian, or get an answer by chatting with one online.

 - VCA Hospitals.
 Eye Discharge (Epiphora) in Dogs